Operator system characterizations of SIC-POVMs and mutually unbiased bases: Abstract

 \section{Abstract}

 We show that a symmetric informationally-complete positive operator-valued measure exists in a given dimension $d$ if and only if there exists a $d^2$-dimensional operator system satisfying certain order-theoretic conditions.
 We also describe a method of constructing such an operator system and demonstrate that the first step of this construction can be carried out successfully.
-We obtain analogous results for the existence of $d+1$ mutually unbiased bases in a given dimension.\footnote{This work was supported in part by a grant from the TCU Research and Creative Activities Fund.}
+We obtain analogous results for the existence of $d+1$ mutually unbiased bases in a given dimension.